-- A corruption and bribery risk assessment conducted in 2017 by an independent third party over the entire DIAM business scope.
-This corruption risk assessment will be conducted every 3 years. - A specific action plan on areas identified as high risk of corruption has been carried out (for example: supplier audits). - An awareness training performed to prevent corruption and bribery based on the e-learning tool of global compact (The Fight against Corruption) has been deployed on 27% of employees (841 employees), focused on critical positions like purchasing, sales and management. - A code of conduct was established and is signed by all managers and employees.
-The code of conduct is integrated into the contractual relation between DIAM and its employees and disciplinary sanctions may apply for noncompliance. - An ethic alert procedure (Whistleblowing mechanism) is available to all employees and visitors to report any issue regarding corruption and bribery.
+A corruption and bribery risk assessment conducted in 2017 by an independent third party over the entire DIAM business scope.
+This corruption risk assessment will be conducted every 3 years.

+A specific action plan on areas identified as high risk of corruption has been carried out (for example: supplier audits).

+An awareness training performed to prevent corruption and bribery based on the e-learning tool of Global Compact (The Fight against Corruption) has been deployed on 20% of employees over the past two years (500 employees), focused on critical positions like purchasing, sales and management.
+The total training time on anti-corruption reach 750 hours.

+A code of conduct was established and is signed by all managers and employees.
+The code of conduct is integrated into the contractual relation between DIAM and its employees and disciplinary sanctions may apply for noncompliance.

+An ethics alert procedure (Whistleblowing mechanism) is available to all employees and visitors to report any issue regarding corruption and bribery.